Privacy notice

 | Moderating suggested edits | Suggestion body, optional contact email, fingerprint | Consent (Art.
 6(1)(a)) for the optional contact email; legitimate interests for the suggestion itself | Optional contact emails are deleted within 90 days of moderation by an automated daily purge.
 Suggestion body is kept for editorial audit. |

 | Delivering a requested printable | Email, printable slug, signed token identifier | Performance of a request you made (Art.
-6(1)(b)) | Download token expires after 7 days; request row deleted within 30 days of token expiry |
+6(1)(b)) | Download token expires after 48 hours; email and token identifier scrubbed 90 days after the request was made |

 | Newsletter subscription | Email and first name forwarded to Brevo; we mirror back confirmation, unsubscribe, bounce, and spam-complaint status | Consent (Art.
 6(1)(a)), via Brevo’s double opt-in | Until you unsubscribe; address then held on a suppression list so we don’t accidentally email you again |